cathydutton/cathydutton.github.io/_drafts/2017-03-27-what-comes-first-the-user-or-the-service?.md

 ---
-title: What comes first the user??? or the service?????
+title: What comes first the user or the service?
 author: Cathy Dutton
 layout: post
 date:   2017-03-27